A novel Cosmic Filament catalogue from SDSS data: Conclusions

 \section{Conclusions}

-In this work we have presented a new catalogue of Cosmic Filaments found with the SDSS Data Release 16.
-We have implemented a version of the Subspace Constrained Mean Shift algorithm on spherical coordinates and applied it to thin redshift slices in order to obtain a tomographic reconstruction of the Cosmic Web.
-We have boosted the algorithm with Machine Learning techniques, which improves the results at higher redshift.
-We summarize the main results in the following points:
+In this work we present a new catalogue of cosmic filaments found with the SDSS Data Release 16.
+We implemented a version of the Subspace Constrained Mean Shift algorithm on spherical coordinates and applied it to thin redshift slices in order to obtain a tomographic reconstruction of the cosmic web.
+We boosted the algorithm with machine learning techniques, which improves the results at higher redshifts.
+Our main results can be summarised as follows: